Hawzinmohammed/-CPE-ISE-351-Project/README.md

 # -CPE-ISE-351-Project

+#Firts step you must comple file

+1- g++ MyProject.cpp

+second you must run

+2- ./a.out

-# First time executing simulator ask for user to choose simulation method.
+# First time executing: simulator ask for user to choose simulation method.
 Menu should have at least five options.

 # CPU Scheduler Simulator
 # 1) Scheduling Method